input-output-hk/cardano-sl/networking/notes/shelley/BlockRetrievalRecovery.md

 we defer it, we'll need to put a `getHeaders` into the synchronous diffusion layer interface (only a similar one for `getBlocks` is there, and a block contains its header).

+Comment: Duncan

+> If we can do it all at the same time without causing too much chaos, that'd be preferable.